By April Thompson, LMFT

 Take the time to get research the best ways to help your child(ren) adjust to the separation or divorce.
 It will make a life-long difference.

 April Thompson is a Licensed Marriage Family Therapist and founder of Spero Family Services located in Irvine, CA. She specializes with Children (2-18), Play Therapy, Adolescents, Families, and Parent Education.
-April hosts monthly workshops on how divorce affects children and a support group for teen girls of divorce and Visit April at www.SperoFamilyServices.com or at email@example.com.
+April hosts monthly workshops on how divorce affects children and a support group for teen girls of divorce.
+Visit April at www.SperoFamilyServices.com or at email@example.com.